Workers in these occupations establish plans and policies, direct business activities, and oversee people, products, and services.

-The median annual wage for management occupations was $98,560 in May 2015, which was the highest wage of all the major occupational groups.
+The median annual wage for management occupations is $102,450, which was the highest wage of all the major occupational groups.

 Architectural and engineering managers plan, direct, and coordinate activities in architectural and engineering companies.